markjprice/cs11dotnet7/docs/bonus/notebooks.md

 # Exploring code using .NET Interactive Notebooks

-> This is a bonus section for Chapter 1.
+> This is an optional bonus section for Chapter 1.
+It is not required to complete the rest of the book.

 - [Exploring code using .NET Interactive Notebooks](#exploring-code-using-net-interactive-notebooks)
   - [Creating a notebook](#creating-a-notebook)